 - Colored materials or materials containing any kind of pattern may interfere with the cut sensor marks being read by the Cricut Explore machine.
 Use 8 ½” x 11” white materials for all your Print then Cut projects with Cricut Explore.

 - Glossy paper may interfere with the machine’s ability to read the cut sensor marks.
 We recommend using matte paper instead.

 - Any smudges that appear around the cut sensor marks on your printable material could cause the Cricut machine to mistake the smudges for cut sensor marks.

-- Attempt your print then cut project in a different browser and see if you experience the same result.
+- Attempt your project in a different browser and see if you experience the same result.
 If so, proceed to step 7.

-- If your system does meet the minimum requirements, and none of the other troubleshooting steps have helped, please take a picture of your printed sheet placed on the cutting mat, then contact Customer Care through one of the options below for assistance.
-The agent will give you instructions about how to submit the picture for review, and will assist you further.
+- If your system does meet the minimum requirements, and none of the other troubleshooting steps have helped, please contact Member Care through one of the options below for assistance.

-You can use the PDF file in this article for calibration.
+Tip: You can use the PDF file in this article for Print Then Cut Calibration.